 In the previous study, researchers also tracked the participant’s metabolic rate over the 3-week diet.
-As a result of the calorie deficit, metabolism dropped by as much as 230 calories.
+And they found that metabolism dropped by as much as 230 calories.

 Adapted from Friedlander, et al.

-Furthermore, smaller calorie deficits also result in metabolism slowdown.
+It’s also important to realize that the calorie deficit doesn’t have to be as large as 40% to lose muscle.
 A similar study reported metabolism decreases of 100 cal/day after 19 days of a 20% calorie deficit2.

 Admittedly, 100 cal/day doesn’t sound like much.
 But over the course of 3 weeks, that’s enough energy to burn an additional 0.5 lbs of fat.

-The point is, your body adjusts to the calorie deficit in order to conserve energy.
+The point is, your body adjusts to the calorie deficit and decreases metabolism in order to conserve energy.